opium-pro/master-hook-playground/README.md

 # Master Hook Playground

- That is a representation of how you can yose [master-hook](https://github.com/opium-pro/master-hook) package
+ That is a representation of how you can use [master-hook](https://github.com/opium-pro/master-hook) package

 for the begining:
  ```
  git clone https://github.com/opium-pro/master-hook-playground.git
  cd master-hook-playground

  npm i
  npm start
  ```